Tasboo/blog/content/blog/FirstStepsWithRails.md

 4. How do I start using my postgresql database that I created when I set all this up originally?

 Speaking of postgresql, I have a bit of tangent that I had to go down when I first started this post.
 When I started this post, it had been a while since I ran the app.
 When I first went to run the app, I got an exception with the message 'Is the server running locally and accepting connections on Unix domain socket "/var/run/postgresql/.s.PGSQL.5432'.
-To fix this, I found this stackoverflow post which lead me to use this command 'sudo pg_ctlcluster 11 main start'
+To fix this, [I found this stackexchange post](https://askubuntu.com/a/1013600) which lead me to use this command 'sudo pg_ctlcluster 11 main start'.

-1. not sure exactly what pg_ctlcluster does, but I assume it allows me to controll postgresql clusters?
+1. not sure exactly what pg_ctlcluster does, but I assume it allows me to control postgresql clusters?
 2. 11 corresponds to the version of postgres I am using
 3. main corresponds to the name of the cluster
 4. start corresponds to the action I want to do on the cluster.
 In this case, start it.

 To verify the version and cluster name, navigate to the etc/postgresql directory on your Linux instance.
-The first directry you see should be the version number and within the version number directory, you should see the cluster name directory.
+The first directry you see should be the version number.
+Within the version number directory, you should see the cluster name directory.

 ```
 /etc/postgresql/11/main$ sudo pg_ctlcluster 11 main start